LIBERTY HIGH SCHOOL ORCHESTRA

 *We believe: Community defines our culture, Learning is our passion, Empowerment inspires our growth, Accountability guides our actions, and Respectful relationships form our foundation.

 All students will be in Room 815 with instruments and music when the bell sounds.
+Backpacks and cell phones must be under your chair.
+No cell phones are allowed on music stands or in laps.
 Students must be in their appropriate seats and ready to tune one minute after the bell with instrument, music, and pencil.
 Students missing any of this equipment will not earn the maximum number of points possible.
-The concertmaster will begin the tuning process at two minutes after the bell.
+The concertmaster will begin the tuning process at one minute after the bell.
 Students not present at this time will be considered tardy for the class period.
 Tardy students will not earn the maximum number of points possible for the rehearsal.
 The Liberty High School tardy policy will be enforced.

 Students will be given appropriate time to pack and store instruments.
 All students must report back to Room 815 after replacing instruments.
 Class will be dismissed when all students are back in the room and the bell rings.